Energy storage, sometimes referred to as electricity storage, is as the name suggests, the storage of energy.

 Energy storage is key to achieving overarching low carbon and electrical network efficiency targets by:

 At grid level, energy storage reduces stress on the electrical network infrastructure, increases the proportion of renewables on the grid and increases reliability of renewable generation.
 It also provides efficient demand balancing options for the grid and reduces the need for backup demand generation.

 For large electricity consumers, energy storage provides flexibility in electricity supply and opportunities for significant costs savings by enabling a switch to stored electricity at peak-tariff periods.
-It eliminates the risk of network interruption by providing full UPS capabilities and maximises the investment into renewable generation.
+It eliminates the risk of network interruption by providing full UPS capabilities, reducing the likelihood energy related failures which can total as much as 17% of annual revenues and maximises the investment into renewable generation.